-- a summary of the cross-border dispute between the jurisdictions, including the position of each jurisdiction with regard to the dispute - an overview of the evidence assessed in undertaking the investigation - limitations to the scope of the investigation - IHPA's recommendations (i.e. costs to a jurisdiction are attributable to the provision of public hospital services to residents of another jurisdiction) - reasons supporting the recommendations.
+- a summary of the cross-border dispute between the jurisdictions party to the dispute, including their respective positions - an overview of the evidence assessed in undertaking the investigation - limitations to the scope of the investigation - IHPA's recommendations, that is, whether the costs to a jurisdiction are attributable to the provision of public hospital services to residents of another jurisdiction) - reasons supporting the recommendations.

-The draft recommendations sent to the jurisdictional health ministers will include a copy of any submissions received by IHPA and will be in accordance with IHPA's Management of Confidential Jurisdictional Information Protocol.
+The draft recommendations sent to the jurisdictional health ministers party to the dispute will include a copy of any submissions received by IHPA and will be in accordance with the IHPA Confidential Data Management Policy.

-(4b) The jurisdictional health ministers provide IHPA with written comments within 30 days
+(4b) The health ministers party to the dispute provide IHPA with written comments within 30 days